awalcutt/wa-leg-mcp/README.md

 - `getCommitteeMeetings` - Get committee meeting schedules and agendas
 - `findLegislator` - Find legislators by district or lookup sponsors
 - `getBillStatus` - Get current status and history of a bill
-- `getBillDocuments` - Retrieve bill text and amendments
+- `getBillDocuments` - Retrieve bill document metadata with links
+- `getBillContent` - Retrieve the actual content of a bill in AI-friendly format

 ### MCP Resources
 - `bill://xml/{biennium}/{chamber}/{bill_number}` - Access bill documents in structured XML format